ranfysvalle02/mdb-engine/examples/vector_hacking/README.md

 # Vector Hacking Example

-A demonstration of vector inversion/hacking using LLMs with MDB_RUNTIME.
+A demonstration of vector inversion/hacking using LLMs with MDB_ENGINE.

 This example shows:
 - How to initialize the runtime engine